NewETown/Buddy-Android-SDK/README.md

 ### Working With Files

 Buddy offers support for binary files.
-The .NET SDK works with files through our REST interface similarly to other API calls.
+The Android SDK works with files through our REST interface similarly to other API calls.

 **Note:** Responses for files deviate from the standard Buddy response templates.
 See the [Buddy Platform documentation](https://buddyplatform.com/docs) for more information.